Cubature methods to solve BSDEs: Error expansion and complexity control: Study of the Backward Approximation

 \end{Proposition} \proof

 Let us write for convenience

 We first show that,

 Recall that $\varphi(t_k,.)$ is, essentially, a sum of derivatives of $u(t_k,.)$ multiplying bounded functions.
 Hence, broadly speaking, the first inequality tells us that the operator regularizes as if we could ``extract derivatives from the operator''.
-The second inequality is a direct consequence of Proposition \ref{Prop:u_reg}.
+The second inequality is a direct consequence of {the explicit expressions for $\varphi$ in Lemma \ref{Lem:OneStepControlBwd} and the regularity properties of $f, b, \sigma$}.

 It is then sufficient to prove the first inequality in \eqref{Eq:NuGradientBounds}.
 Since

 for an appropriately defined $\P^*$.
 Given our assumptions, Girsanov's theorem implies that the diffusion $X^{t_k,x}$ solves the SDE